Employment Opportunities

 • Enrollment in the Utah Retirement System (URS) with options between a 401K or pension plan for full-time employees;

-• A hybrid work week, two days in-office, three days working from home, with in-person meetings as necessary;
+• A hybrid work week, two days in-office, two days working from home, with other in-person meetings as necessary;

 • A laptop computer is provided for all employees; and